Stay up to date with the 2020 AMH Book or Online

-We're constantly improving and updating the AMH.
-Some of the updates in the January 2019 AMH that may interest you:
+We're constanntly improving and updating the AMH.
+The January 2020 AMH includes the following updates that may interest you:

-Our trusted, practical reference for doctors, nurses and pharmacists who work with older people.
-April 2018 Book and Online edition changes include:
+The AMH Aged Care Companion is our trusted, practical reference for doctors, nurses and pharmacists who work with older people.

-As with every edition, there are changes not otherwise mentioned that ensure the information in the Children’s Dosing Companion remains current and relevant to safe and effective medicines use in children.
+Numerous other changes ensure the Children’s Dosing Companion remains current and relevant to safe and effective medicines use in children.

 Beware - buying electronic AMH products from other sources